 Kids want snacks.
 So how do you get them to make better-for-you snack choices?
 We get it — we’ve got kids too.
-So we came up with some fresh ideas your kids will love.
+So we came up with some fresh snack ideas your children will love.
 Turn snack time into a fun (and tasty) interactive occasion where kids can be a part of the process.
 Not only is it a chance to add more healthy fruits and vegetables, nuts, and whole grains to your kids’ diet, but you may also inspire a future chef in them.

 Savory Snacks Your Kids Will Love